Quantum Knots and Riemann Hypothesis: Proof of the Riemann Hypothesis

-where $E$ is the energy parameter.
-We remark that for each sequence of eigenvalues there is a corresponding Green's function.
-The most complete Green's function of the quantum system is the usual one which includes all the eigenvalues of the energy operator of the quantum system.
-We can further generalize the Green's function to the form that $E$ is a negative parameter with $E_j$ replaced by $-E_j$ and then $E$ is extended as a complex parameter.
-It is a general property of Green's functions that the Green's function (\ref{R2}) gives distributions of wave amplitudes of the corresponding quantum system with the energy operator $H(z)$.
+We remark that for each sequence of eigenvalues of a quantum system there is a corresponding Green's function of the form (\ref{R2}).
+The most complete Green's function of the quantum system is the usual Green's function which includes all the eigenvalues of the energy operator of the quantum system.

+We can further generalize the Green's function to the form that $E$ is a negative variable with $E_j$ replaced by $-E_j$ and then $E$ is extended as a complex variable with nonzero real part.

+In quantum physics, the green's function $G(z,z',E)$ of a quantum system is as the amplitude for the transition from the state $z$ to the state $z'$.

-Then by letting $z=z'$ and taking integration on $z$ we have the following form of trace formula \cite{Gut}:
+Then by letting $z=z'$ (and $E$ is extended as a complex variable with nonzero real part) and taking integration on $z$ we have the following trace formula \cite{Gut}: